jiunting/Algorithms/Backtracking/README.md

 ### Backtracking solves the problem when:
-* Traversing all the paths with knowing loops are not obvious
+* Traversing all the paths with knowing loops are not possible
-* Recording all the paths
+* Backing to the previous choice when one path is done/incorrected